OP-TEE/optee_docs/architecture/core.rst

 A trusted thread execution can lead optee_os to invoke a service in normal
-world: access a file, get the REE current time, etc. The trusted thread is suspended/resumed during remote service execution.
+world: access a file, get the REE current time, etc. The trusted thread is first suspended then resumed during remote service execution.

 **Scheduling considerations**